seerge/g-helper/docs/README.md

 #### How do I set different "Visual styles"?
 Personally, i'm not a big fan of them, as they make colors very inaccurate.
 But if you want so - you can adjust display colors using either Nvidia Control panel or AMD Adrenaline (appropriate display sections).
 If you really want you can also use [own ASUS utility from MS Store](https://apps.microsoft.com/store/detail/gamevisual/9P4K1LFTXSH8?hl=nl-nl&gl=nl&rtc=1)

 #### Can I overclock Nvidia GPU core / memory?
 Make sure that your dGPU is enabled (i.e. it's not in Eco mode).
 Open Fans + Power section and adjust core / memory clock offsets.
 They work same as in armoury's manual mode.
-Please keep in mind that (unfortunately) you need admin permissions for that, and app will ask you for them.
+Please keep in mind that (unfortunately) you need admin permissions for that, and app will ask you for them. (*)

+#### Windows defender marks app download as malware / virus
+False positives from Windows Defender (or any other similar system that uses machine learning for detection) is possible as application is not digitally signed with a certificate.
+You can always download a version below or compile app by yourself.
+All application sources are open and can be monitored from A to Z :)

+#### Where can I find app settings or logs ?
+You can find them under ``%AppData%\GHelper`` folder.
+Please include them when posting a new bug-report or issue.

 #### How do I uninstall G-helper?
 G-helper is a single exe, and it doesn't install anything in the system.
 To remove it - you can simply delete exe :) If you have applied any custom fan profiles or PPTs - before removing I would recommend selecting your favorite performance mode (for example balanced) and clicking "Factory defaults" under Fans + Power.

 #### What is G-helper ?
-It's a lightweight Armoury Crate alternative for Asus laptops.
+G-Helper is a lightweight Armoury Crate alternative for Asus laptops.
 A small utility that allows you to do almost everything you could do with Armoury Crate but without extra bloat and unnecessary services.

 -----------------------------